MHA Course Highlight - Population Health Systems

 - Each MHA group will develop a PowerPoint PolicyMap presentation and synthesize their findings.

 About the Seton Hall MHA Program

 - New Jersey’s only CAHME-accredited MHA program of its kind (online/hybrid and on-campus)

 - Faculty selected to develop and teach curriculum for New Jersey Healthcare Executive Leadership Academy, a joint initiative of the Medical Society of New Jersey, the New Jersey Hospital Association and the New Jersey Association of Health Plans

 - 96% of our students have job offers within three months of graduating

-- 42-credit degree program offered online and on-campus
+- 42-credit degree program offered online/hybrid and on-campus

-- 15-credit certificates in Healthcare Administration and Global Health Management, with certificates pending in Population Health Management and Practice Management for the Health Sector
+- 15-credit certificates in Healthcare Administration, Global Health Management, Population Health Management, and Practice Management for the Health Sector

 - Request info about the Seton Hall MHA Program